VincentOracle/SPSS-Statistical-Package-for-the-Social-Sciences-/README.md

 # IBM® SPSS® Statistical-Package-for-the-Social-Sciences-

 IBM® SPSS® Statistics is a powerful statistical software platform.
 It offers a user-friendly interface and a robust set of features that lets your organization quickly extract actionable insights from your data.
-Advanced statistical procedures help ensure high accuracy and quality decision making.
+Advanced statistical procedures help ensure high accuracy and quality decision makiNg.
 All facets of the analytics lifecycle are included, from data preparation and management to analysis and reporting.

 # Early Childhood Longitudinal Study, Kindergarten Class of 1998-99 (ECLS-K)